scomup/MathematicalRobotics/docs/rotation.md

 $\skew{\omega}$ is a [skew-symmetric matrix](https://en.wikipedia.org/wiki/Skew-symmetric_matrix), which is composed of $\alpha$, $\beta$ and $\gamma$.

-Now that we can obtain a commutative represention of a small rotation by a 3d vector. the remaining question is how to represent a larger rotation?
+Now that we can obtain a commutative represention of a small rotation by a 3d vector.
+The remaining question is how to represent a larger rotation?

-If we want a larger rotation, We can simply split 3d vector $\omega$ into n pieces, and compose the as follows:
+If we want a larger rotation, we can simply split 3d vector $\omega$ into n pieces, and compose the as follows:
 $$
 R(\omega) =
 \underbrace{(I+\frac{\skew{\omega}}{n}) \times ...
 (I+\frac{\skew{\omega}}{n})}_\text{n factors}